All-Your-Locks-Are-Belong-To-Us/libmicrofido2/examples/esp32/README.md

 1. Connect the ESP32 to your computer and find its device node at `/dev/ttyUSBX` (note the value of `X` and replace it in the following command).
 1. Run `docker run --rm -v $PWD/../../:/project -w /project/examples/esp32 --device /dev/ttyUSBX espressif/idf idf.py flash`.

+## Hardware Cryptography

+By default, hardware accelerated AES, partially AES-GCM, SHA-256, and SHA-512 are enabled.
+As of now (2022), the ESP32C3 does not have hardware support for Ed25519.
+To disable these, set `CONFIG_USE_HW_CRYPTO=n` in your `sdkconfig`.